GA-Merced/seir-seal-website/src/content/docs/reference/css.md

 ---
-title: Example Reference
+title: CSS Reference
-description: A reference page in my new Starlight docs site.
+description: A reference page for CSS
 ---

 ### What is CSS?